-Bend the outer leads to hold it in place on the board.
+Bend the outer leads of the transistors to hold them in place on the board.
 Then, solder them and clip the leads.
+The two 2N3904 transistors are interchangeable and it does not matter which one is used for Q2 and which one is for Q3.